lanl/dfnWorks/README.md

     $ python -m pip install dist/pydfnworks-2.6-py3-none-any.whl

-**Note that the python version in dist/ needs to be consistent with the current release**
+**Note: the python version in dist/ needs to be consistent with the current release**

 ## Installation Requirements for Native Build
 Tools that you will need to run the dfnWorks work flow are described in